mihaiionitabio-alt/MA2-project_QuantumRadioImage/README.md

-# Quantum Radio Astronomy with Qiskit 2.x done with AI for training purposes - may have scientific gaps and logical gaps
+# Quantum Radio Astronomy with Qiskit 2.x done with AI for training purposes - may have scientific and logical gaps

 Reproducible implementations and extensions of the quantum-image experiments associated with: